asemones/dbase/README.md

 # dbase
-In progress production-grade dbms from scratch with a focus on write centered workloads.
+In progress dbms from scratch with a focus on write centered workloads.
 Currently implementing the key-value store that will power the rest of the system.
 This db is far from complete and should not be used.
+The architeture is a skip-list log-structured merge-tree with a compactor for garbage collection, along with a clock buffer pool.
+Compactor supports leveled compaction currently.
 There is no final end goal for this project but there are various "checkpoints" that ensure a "good enough" product always exists.
-Currently, the MVP of a simple key-value engine supporting get/set, delete, and scan is nearly complete.
 The next checkpoints are as follows:

 An expanded key-value store closer to a small scale production ready storage engine.
-The qualifiers for this include implementing my own IO/scheduling services/rate limiter, optimizing the compaction algorithm, robust crash recovery, compression and seperation of keys and values, proper alignment of data blocks.
-Finally, the implemntation of an aysnc io engine to drastically improve write preformance.
+The qualifiers for this include implementing my own IO/scheduling services/rate limiter, optimizing the compaction algorithm, robust crash recovery, and seperation of keys and values.
+Finally, the implemnetation of an aysnc io engine(io_uring) to drastically improve io preformance.

-The next checkpoint is a MVP database of either SQL or NOSQL.
-It involves a basic query language or subset of sql and preforms the most basic of operations.
-Miminal query optimization/planning, if any

-The next checkpoint from here will be written out when the final storage engine checkpoint is finished.
+Next, I will decide between whether to build a sql or nosql database ontop, likely in a systems language better equipped for larger projects(c++ or rust).
+Handrolling vectors is.. not fun.
+This will include a distrbuted layer ontop (sharding and replication)